 Now that I have a granddaughter, I’m re-familiarizing myself with the world of children’s books.
 I expect this page to go through a fair number of changes over the next few years.

-Books have always been an important part of my life—I cannot remember a time when I didn't want to go to the library weekly at the very least!
-In turn, I read to Katie from the day she was born, sometimes just whatever I was reading, sometimes something I'd chosen especially for her—fairy tales, poems, nursery rhymes, whatever was at hand.
-She's never once, in her entire life, written in any book that wasn't a coloring book or workbook, probably because she was taught to respect books from infancy.
-She never tore up books or damaged them in any way, despite her paternal grandmother's dire predictions of what a baby would do if you gave her books!
-She's always had her own books, but also has been allowed access to my bookshelves—I tried to read Beowulf for the first time when I was about 6 years old, in Mom's old high school literature book, so why not give her the same opportunity?
+Books have always been an important part of my life.
+I cannot remember a time when I didn’t want to go to the library weekly at the very least!
+In turn, I read to Katie before she was even born, sometimes just whatever I was reading, sometimes something I’d chosen especially for her—fairy tales, poems, nursery rhymes, whatever was at hand.
+I still remember reading the newly-released, unexpurgated version of Stranger in a Strange Land to her while listening to news reports about Operation Desert Storm.
+She never once wrote in any book that wasn’t a coloring book or workbook, probably because she was taught to respect books from infancy.
+She never tore up books or damaged them in any way, despite her paternal grandmother’s dire predictions of what a baby would do if you gave her books!
+She always had her own books, but was been allowed access to my bookshelves—I tried to read Beowulf for the first time when I was about 6 years old, in Mom’s old high school literature book, so why not give her the same opportunity?

-- Tamora Pierce's works have been very popular in our household since Katie discovered them.
-They're classified as teen books, but Katie had no problem reading them at 9 and certainly enjoyed them.
+- Tamora Pierce’s works were very popular in our household after Katie discovered them.
+They’re classified as teen books, but Katie had no problem reading them at nine.

-- Personally, I find Diana Wynne Jones to be a better writer than J. K. Rowling, but she isn't as well known.
-Katie really enjoyed the Chrestomanci series.
+- I find Diana Wynne Jones to be a better writer than J. K. Rowling, but she isn’t as well known.
+Katie enjoyed the Chrestomanci series.

 - Graeme Base’s Animalia is one of the best alphabet books ever.
 A friend of the family gave it to Katie before she was even born—her very first book.